concord-consortium/lara-debugging-plugin/README.md

 ## Deployment

-*TODO* Set up Travis Deployment

 Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.

-Merges into production are deployed to http://lara-debug-plugin.concord.org.
+Merges into production are deployed to `https://lara-debug-plugin.concord.org`.

-Other branches are deployed to http://lara-debug-plugin.concord.org/branch/<name>.
+Other branches are deployed to `https://lara-debug-plugin.concord.org/branch/<branch-name>`.

-You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/lara-debug-plugin/branches).
+You can view the status of all the branch deploys [here](https://travis-ci.com/github/concord-consortium/lara-debugging-plugin/branches).

 To deploy a production release: